LEARN the LAWS

 - You must be over 21

-In order to purchase, possess or use retail marijuana, you must have a valid ID proving you’re 21 or older.
+In order to purchase, possess or use retail marijuana in Colorado, you must have a valid ID proving you’re 21 or older.
 It’s that simple.

 - Use it on private property, not public space